Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Nursing.com Refund Policy

 Nursing.com’s refund policy is a bit different from other companies.
 There isn’t a time-limited 100% refund after you sign up.
-Instead, you pay just $1 and get full access to everything the site has to offer for three days — all of the practice exams, questions, the eBook and other resources, with no risk whatsoever.
+Instead, you get full access to everything the site has to offer for three days totally free — all of the practice exams, questions, the eBook and other resources, with no risk whatsoever.

 If you’re not happy with what you see during the three days, you can cancel online with no questions asked.
 After the three days, their money-back program depends on whether you pass the NCLEX.